From GED to PhD

 Entering university was a big step and the direction of my life changed forever.
 I remained a student for the next twenty years and completed five university degrees, including a MA in Taiwan Studies and a PhD in Environmental Management.

-My learning experiences led to a position as a tenured university lecturer in Asian Studies at Prince of Songkla University, located on the resort island of Phuket, Thailand.
+My learning experiences led to a position as an Asst.
+Professor in Asian Studies at Prince of Songkla University, located on the resort island of Phuket, Thailand.

 After forty years of travel and learning, I believe that experience should come first, and as we naturally gain intellectual curiosity, we develop the mental qualities that enable us to really enjoy and benefit from university education – providing us with something that may have otherwise remained inside, undiscovered.